X

 Some crops that benefit from season-extending shade include kale, radishes, potatoes, cilantro, carrots, cucumbers, beets, peas, lettuce, spinach, and beans.

 Adding shade helps these vegetables live longer.
-They’ll keep producing as temperatures begin to rise, giving you fresh produce later into the season.
+They’ll keep producing as temperatures rise, giving you fresh produce later in the season.

 Shade is just one piece of the puzzle.
-Read 10 Ways to Help Your Garden Survive Summer for more ways to beat the heat and keep your plants thriving.
+Read my article on how to help your garden survive summer for more ways to beat the heat and keep your plants thriving.

 Which vegetables grow in full sun?